jgreener64/phd_thesis/README.md

 - Check pocket size bias discussion
 - Middle name initial?
 Should the address be CISBIO?
 - Acknowledgements
+- Consistent name for ANS site and pocket of interest
 - Move flowchart to results
 - Papers as appendices?
 - Check page numbering, contents, list of figure etc